How To Choose A Musical Instrument For A Child

 Your child’s body type, physical size, and physical ability all play a role in their instrument selection and the optimal timing for beginning lessons.
 Smaller kids generally need smaller instruments, while bigger kids can manage bigger instruments.
 But some instruments are available in child sizes, so how do you know what’s best for your child?

-For those looking for a brass instrument, kids 10 and up should consider beginning with the trumpet.
+• Brass Instruments from Age 10: For children 10 and up, trumpets are a good starting point for brass instruments.
 One of the most popular brass instruments, it’s relatively easy to begin learning and can be exceptionally fun and versatile to play.
 Trumpet sizes vary and you can often purchase used trumpets for a fraction of the price, allowing your music lesson budget to go farther.

 Taking Your Child’s Personality into Account